Ted Haggard: Sex and drug scandal

-On November 4, 2006, the Overseer Board of New Life Church released a statement that Haggard had been fired as senior pastor: "Our investigation and Pastor Haggard's public statements have proven without a doubt that he has committed sexually immoral conduct."
+On November 4, 2006, the Overseer Board of New Life Church released a statement that Haggard had been fired as senior pastor.
+The statement said, "Our investigation and Pastor Haggard's public statements have proven without a doubt that he has committed sexually immoral conduct."
 Ross Parsley, the Associate Senior Pastor, was then named Haggard's successor.
-Haggard then entered counseling by a team including Jack Hayford and Tommy Barnett who stated their intention to "perform a thorough analysis of Haggard's mental, spiritual, emotional and physical life," including the use of polygraph tests.
+Haggard then entered counseling conducted by a team, which included Jack Hayford and Tommy Barnett, who stated their intention to "perform a thorough analysis of Haggard's mental, spiritual, emotional, and physical life", including the use of polygraph tests.
 The team was to include James Dobson, who later stepped aside, citing time constraints.
-H. B. London, Focus on the Family's vice president of church and clergy, took Dobson's place on the team.
+H.B.
+London – Focus on the Family's vice president of church and clergy – took Dobson's place on the team.
 After the scandal was publicized, Haggard entered three weeks of intensive counseling, overseen by four ministers.
-In February 2007, one of those ministers, Tim Ralph, said that Haggard "is completely heterosexual."
+In February 2007, one of those ministers, Tim Ralph, said that Haggard was "completely heterosexual."

 On November 3, 2006, Haggard's resignation from his leadership role at the National Association of Evangelicals was accepted.

-Eventually, Haggard admitted to having used drugs and having been masturbated by Jones.
+Eventually, Haggard admitted to having used drugs and to having been sexually fondled by Jones.